bomibonnie/website-hugo/content/authors/admin/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/bomibonnie
-- icon: email
+- icon: envelope
-  icon_pack: envelope
+  icon_pack: fas
   link: "mailto:bomi-lee-1@uiowa.edu"

 # Link to a PDF of your resume/CV from the About widget.